If journaling is something you’ve been intrigued by, but just haven’t been able to bring yourself to do it, you’ve found yourself in the right place.

 Putting pen to paper can help you sort through all of those thoughts and physically dump any anxiety you’re feeling somewhere else.
 I kind of see it like hot yoga for your mind, but instead of sweating out the toxins, you’re writing out the toxins.

-When we keep repeating certain patterns, it’s often because we aren’t aware of what triggers them.
-And we may not know how to change these patterns right off the bat.
+When you keep repeating certain patterns, it’s often because you aren’t aware of what triggers them.
+And you may not know where to begin if you want to change these patterns.

 When you journal, you’re able to go a bit deeper into your thoughts and better understand why you feel, think, or behave a certain way.
 It can help you track what activities make you feel your best, and, also set intentions for how you may want to handle certain situations differently moving forward.